Summary: When family is in danger, should the past remain forgotten?

 “Hop Sing!
 What are you thinking?
 Everyone knows that you are a good Baptist.[i]
 What would your preacher have to say?”
 Zhang Wei was laughing softly.

 Hop Sing laughed, too.
-It was a relief and pleasure to speak of these things to someone who understood.
+It was a pleasure to speak openly.
 “After I explained the circumstances to him, I am sure he would say that I am doing God’s work in my own way.”
 He paused a moment to take another sip of his tea and catch Wei’s eye.

 “Of course, I would just as soon not have to burden him with my explanations.”